fprasx/unlocked/mdbook/src/reflections/reflection.md

 # Reflections

-better to gain an intuition on atomic orderings
+Here are some reflections on the process of writing the vector and learning about concurrent programming.

-    - makes writing correct code easier
+better to gain an intuition on atomic orderings - makes writing correct code easier

 always read teh safety contract